MACRO VALUE IS NOW MACRO ALLOCATION

 We reached our moderate position by understanding that marginal economic improvements (better than worse) could increase risk appetite while simultaneously recognizing that a number of unresolved issues could upend the burgeoning recovery at any moment.

-One lingering issue that remains unresolved and prevents TV from going overweight is valuation.
-Ultimately, value is still a key consideration for TV and at present equity market valuations are just high.
-Two of the most reliable equity market valuation measures, market cap to GDP and CAPE, are at their highest and second highest levels in history (respectively).
+One lingering issue that remains unresolved and prevents MA from going overweight is valuation.
+Ultimately, value is still a key consideration for MA and at present equity market valuations are just high.
+Two of the most reliable equity market valuation measures, market cap to GDP and CAPE, are at their highest and second-highest levels in history (respectively).

 Figure 4: Market Cap to GDP